google/starthinker/tutorials/deploy_enterprise.md

 and maintain the technical recipe scripts.
 The UI deploys on AppEngine with a distributed worker back end on Google Cloud Instances.
 Execute the following to stand up the UI:

+*__REQUIREMENT__: A [gSuite](https://gsuite.google.com/) is required to deploy and manage a UI like StarThinker within Google Cloud.
+This requirement deals specifically with authentication and ensuring that user credentials are stored and accessed securely.*

+## Instructions
 ```
 git clone https://github.com/google/starthinker
 ```